 Inbreeding avoidance: assortative mating

 The mean value of pairwise relatedness of the 31 pairs sampled did not significantly differ from the relatedness of the simulated pairs generated by the non-parametric bootstrap procedure (P > 0.05) (Figure 5).
-Hence, results provide no evidence that individuals are choosing mates that are more or less genetically related to themselves than random.
+Hence, results provide no evidence that individuals are choosing mates that are more or less genetically related to themselves than if chosen at random.

 Patterns of genetic diversity